Mighty683/hotp/README.md

 #### OCRA

-OCRA for now has partial support of:
+OCRA for now has support of:

 - Numeric question
 - Pin sha